pg5r/WindowsProProcess/README.md

 # WindowsProProcess 1.1

-WindowsProProcess is a Windows-based CLI tool for process monitoring, network inspection, and packet analysis using Python, psutil, and Scapy.
+WindowsProProcess is a Windows-based CLI tool for process monitoring, network inspection, and packet analysis

 It provides real-time process tracking, network connection inspection, and packet sniffing through an interactive command-line interface.